spurs v manchester united match reports

 Teams : |

-| 13.10.1956 | .
+..19 | .

 Teams : |

-| 31.08.1955 | A midweek
+31.08.1955 | A midweek

 game saw the Busby Babes take the points against Spurs at White Hart

-lane with a 2-1 win.
+Lane with a 2-1 win.

 Duncan Edwards cracked in both United goals at the Park Lane end.
 His first was a left footed drive from the edge of the penalty area on two minutes, with the second following on 41 minutes as he fired a pile-driver past Ted Ditchburn from 30 yards.
-United had to struggle on with injured players Denis Violett and Charlie Withers taking little part in the action, but Spurs could only manage a late consolation as Harry Clarke rose to head home George Robb's corner with two minutes to go, but it did prompt Ditchburn to take a throw-in to try and produce a late equaliser.
+United had to struggle on with injured player Denis Violett and with the "crocked" Charlie Withers taking little part in the action, Spurs could only manage a late consolation as Harry Clarke rose to head home George Robb's corner with two minutes to go, but it did prompt Ditchburn to take a quick throw-in (which was rarely heard of in those days) to try and produce a late equaliser.
 Teams : |

-| ..19 | .
+..19 | .

 Teams : |

-| 26.09.1953 | A first
+26.09.1953 | A first

 half Jack Rowley goal put the visitors ahead in this First Division